 Read more about Gatherings, density limits and physical distancing.

-Business restrictions have changed to allow standing activities – like darts, pool, eight-ball, snooker and karaoke – in licensed venues.
+Standing activities – like darts, pool, eight-ball, snooker and karaoke – are allowed in licensed venues.

 The management of risk associated with these activities must also be covered in a venue’s COVID-19 Safety Plan.